FFS is an attempt to minimize male facial characteristics to help the transgender patient pass more readily as a female in public.

 Any decision to have elective surgery should not be taken lightly and a full and frank consultation(s) is needed to be able to fully assess the correct procedures needed and to enable the patient to arrive at a fully informed decision.
 There are of course risks to any surgery and each procedure carries its own specific risks.
 Fortunately most of these are infrequent or minor.

 Having had a general anaesthetic, you’ll be asleep while the surgeon and clinical team perform the surgery.
 Facial Feminisation Surgery, FFS normally takes approximately 4 to 6 hours to perform depending on the complexity of the surgery.

 For any procedure there are a number of different techniques.
 Your surgeon will explain the options available to you and the best method to achieve your goals.

-The information on this page is designed to provide an outline of the most common procedures required to feminize masculine facial features.
+The information here is designed to provide an outline of the most common procedures required to feminize masculine facial features.
 However, it is not comprehensive and should you wish to discuss a specific procedure, please do not hesitate to ask for further information.
-Each procedure mentioned here will carry certain risks and these are outlined in more detail both at consultation and in Mr. Musgrove’s letter, following the consultation.
+Each procedure mentioned here will carry certain risks and these are outlined in more detail both at consultation and in the consultant’s letter, following the consultation.